Best Spinning Rods Under $100 (2026) — What Northeast Anglers Rate Highest

 Medium action (bends in the upper half): More forgiving.
 Better for treble-hook lures (crankbaits, spinners) where you don't want to throw the hook on hooksets.
 Good all-rounder.

-Medium-fast: The sweet spot for most applications.
-What we recommend unless you have a specific need.
+Medium-fast: The sweet spot for most applications, and what most reviewers recommend unless you have a specific need.